dmamaril/House/patchnotes.md

   - /api/property
     - currently errors when user does not have any properties

+401 Errors - Unauth

+Listings Render View

 Parse Craigslist
   - http request
   - add $scope.listingUrl navbar to listview

+FetchUrl
+  - what to do after fetching & rendering?
+  - where to assign if not logged in?
+    - Group.groupName, Group.members

+SpiffyGifs everywhere

 ***** CHANGELOG ******
 5/23/2014 ######